ludwigw/liturgical-calendar/REFACTORING_PLAN.md

 - All unit, integration, and image generation tests pass.
 - Architecture is modular, maintainable, and fully tested.
 - TODO.md removed as all tracked issues are resolved.
+- **Documentation phase is complete: All major documentation deliverables (README, API reference, integration guides, onboarding docs) have been finished and cross-referenced.**

 ## Overview
 This plan addresses maintainability, readability, and testability issues by breaking down monolithic functions, separating concerns, and creating a modular architecture for both liturgical calculations and image generation.